By James Harrington.

 Oceana was reprinted in Morley's Universal Library in 1883; S. B. Liljegren reissued a fastidiously prepared Pakeman edition in 1924.
 Much of the remaining Harrington canon consists of papers, pamphlets, aphorisms, even treatises, in steadfast defence of the controversial tract.

 Modern readers might have difficulty understanding the prose.
-Harrington's modern editor J. G. A. Pocock considered the prose marred by, described as an undisciplined work habit and a conspicuous "lack of sophistication."
+Harrington's modern editor J. G. A. Pocock considered the prose marred by what he described as an undisciplined work habit and a conspicuous "lack of sophistication."
 He "wrote hastily, in a baroque and periodic style in which he more than once lost his way," thereby becoming "...productive of confusion."
 According to Pocock, Harrington certainly never attained the level of "a great literary stylist."[5]

 See also